 - Draw-biased reduces slice but may penalize overall swing growth

 The TaylorMade Stealth HD driver is an excellent option for beginning golfers looking to improve their game.
-The driver’s futuristic design with a red and black color scheme turns heads on the golf course.
+Its futuristic design with a red and black color scheme turns heads on the golf course.

 The clubhead, built from an innovative carbon composite material, makes it incredibly lightweight and easy to swing, which is perfect for beginning golfers.